Learn about testicular cancer

 Financial support

 Asking friends or family for financial support during this difficult time may be a huge challenge.
-But crowdfunding makes it simple for friends, loved ones and others to support you and your survivor during your time of need.
-It isn't easy to ask others for financial support but you can also use your page to post updates along the way.
+But crowdfunding makes it simple for friends, loved ones, and others to support you and your survivor during your time of need.
+It isn't easy to ask others for financial support, but you can also use your page to post updates along the way.
 That way you are not having to spend all of your time updating everyone and the donation function of the page can be an added bonus.
-Your page can become a hub of support, filled with heartfelt messages from your donors.
-That type of support allows you to focus your energy on caregiving and recovery rather than worry about bills.

 You can start a campaign for a loved one at gofundme.com

-Cancerfinances.org has a toolkit to help you guide you through some key topics that may impact your/your survivors financial situation.
-Whether your survivor is newly diagnosed, or many years past active treatment, this site can help you navigate the finance issues that arise during this times.
+Triage Cancer has a toolkit to help guide you through some key topics that may impact your survivor’s financial situation.
+Whether newly diagnosed or years past active treatment, this site can help you navigate financial issues.

 Check out the Cancer Finances toolkit